-- Pointing by moving the pointer. - Clicking by pressing mouse buttons. - Single-clicking or Clicking pressing and releasing the left button quickly, used to select an icon. - Double-clicking pressing and releasing the left button twice quickly, used to open a program. - Right-clicking pressing and releasing the right button quickly, used to display a shortcut menu. - Dragging moving the mouse while keeping the left button pressed, used to move objects on screen.
-Ensure that the scope of Teacher's Corner given at the end of the chapter has been covered.
+- Pointing by moving the pointer. - Clicking by pressing mouse buttons. - Single-clicking or Clicking pressing and releasing the left button quickly, used to select an icon - Double-clicking pressing and releasing the left button twice quickly, used to open a program. - Right-clicking pressing and releasing the right button quickly, used to display a shortcut menu. - Dragging moving the mouse while keeping the left button pressed, used to move objects on screen.
+Ensure that the scope of Teacher's Truff given at the end of the chapter has been covered. - Scroll scroll wheel and roll it upwards or downwards to move the page down or up.